A TIMELINE OF THE MIDDLE AGES

 1221 Dominican (known as black friars) friars arrive in England

 1264 Battle of Lewes.
-Simon De Monfort and rebel barons defeat the king.
+Simon De Montfort and rebel barons defeat the king.

 1265 Battle of Evesham.
-De Monfort is defeated and killed.
+De Montfort is defeated and killed.

 1272 Henry III dies.
 Edward I becomes king.